 I recently made the acquaintance of Leslie Baker, the “mom behind the keyboard” at Super Mom Picks, a parenting tips, ideas, and product reviews blog.
-She is the mother of three young children and we were talking about sleepovers.
+She is the mother of three young children and we were talking about the appropriate age for sleepovers.
 It seems like ages since my kiddos had their first sleepovers but I remember how exciting that age was.
 I am happy to have Leslie share her tips today on how to know if your child is ready for the first sleepover!
-I think you will find her 6 questions to ask yourself to know if they are ready for a sleepover very helpful.
+I think you will find her questions to ask yourself very helpful.

 The First Sleepover